Xerdi/meteor-toast/README.md

 ## Usage

-The toast will by default be placed in `.toasts-top-right` which is included in `xerdi:admin-lte`.
+The toast will by default be placed in `.toasts` which is included in `xerdi:admin-lte`.
 To change that you can set `Toast.containerSelector` to your container.

 To show a toast, you can do the following: